French Navy: Ships and submarines

 The French Navy operates three amphibious assault ships, eleven destroyers (classified in the French Navy as surface combatants of the "first rank"), five general purpose frigates and has a commitment to six fleet submarines (SSNs).
 These vessels, with the aircraft carrier Charles de Gaulle, constitute the French Navy's main ocean-going war-fighting force, while the four ballistic missile submarines (SSBN) of the navy's Strategic Oceanic Force provide the backbone of the French nuclear deterrent.

-In addition the French Navy operates six light surveillance frigates and, as of 2025, three avisos (originally light corvettes now reclassified as offshore patrol vessels).
-They undertake the navy's offshore patrol duties, the protection of French naval bases and territorial waters, and can also provide low-end escort capabilities to any oceangoing task force.
-The Navy also operates a fleet of additional offshore and coastal patrol vessels, mine countermeasures vessels as well as auxiliaries and support ships.
+According to the Ministry of Armed Forces the list of active French Navy ships in 2025 include:

+Strategic Oceanic Force

+Le Triomphant class (SNLE) nuclear ballistic missile submarine.